 WHAT DO I DO FOR THE AUDITION?
 Because we hear several hundred people the first week, our auditions are short and to the point!
 The faculty who direct the auditions vary slightly in their expectations – check under your area for details when you sign up for a time.
 Instrumentalists should prepare one (band/orchestra) or two (piano) pieces; vocalists should try to bring a prepared folk or art song if possible.
 Band and Orchestra instrumentalists should know scales, and everyone may have to do a bit of (ugh) sight-singing/sight-reading.
 The Jazz Ensemble audition is the first Tuesday night from 7-10 pm in FA 24.
 Jazzers will take turns sitting in and reading charts with the band, and may be asked to solo.
 Be sure to have your ‘ax' with you.
 The band is normally selected after this rehearsal.
 If jazzers are interested in taking lessons, or in either Wind Ensemble or Orchestra, be sure to take the FA 111 audition as well!
 Singers interested in lessons must also take a choral placement audition.

 WHERE CAN I PRACTICE?
 We have many practice rooms in the lower level.
 Some are open whenever the Fine Arts Building is open, but most will require a key.
-During office hours (9 a.m.-4 p.m.) during the first week (audition week) you may go to the Music Office (FA 165, remember), hand over your ID (make sure that it is validated) and get a practice room key which will generally open any of three or four rooms – so if one is taken, move on to the others.
+During office hours (9 a.m.-4 p.m.) during the first week (audition week) you may go to the Music Office (FA 165), hand over your ID (make sure that it is validated) and get a practice room key.
 Be sure to return the key or you won't get your ID back (and can't eat or check out library books).
-In the evening of audition week watch for signs – keys may be available in one of the audition rooms, usually FA 111.
+In the evening of audition week, watch for signs – keys may be available in one of the audition rooms, usually FA 111.
 After the auditions all students accepted into any program of the Department can, for a fee ( $20 fee for the year) get their own key for a set of practice rooms.
 Highly recommended.
 All practice rooms have emergency security telephones.

 WHAT IF I NEED AN INSTRUMENT?
 Students are generally expected to provide their own instruments, but we do have a small number of instruments for rental to those accepted into the ensemble programs on specialized instruments or who are taking instrumental methods courses.
 Available instruments include piccolo, oboe, English horn, A-, C-, alto, bass and contrabass clarinets, bassoon, tenor and baritone saxes, viola, cello and bass.
 We have a very few other smaller instruments, but in these cases the student may be directed to a local music store for a rental.
 Reeds, mouthpieces, mutes, sticks etc. must be supplied by the student.
 If you anticipate needing an instrument, email Prof. Perry (email@example.com) for woodwind or brass instruments and Prof. Stalker (firstname.lastname@example.org) for strings BEFORE YOU ARRIVE ON CAMPUS.
 We'll work on arrangements for practicing for your audition, and storage if required.
 Be proactive.